The Vermont Statutes Online

 (IV) Whenever practical, an agenda shall be issued at a special meeting, with additions to be handled in the same manner as regular meetings.

-(V) If an emergency meeting of the Board of Selectmen is required, on very short notice, every possible effort shall be made to notify the media.
+(V) If an emergency meeting of the Selectboard is required, on very short notice, every possible effort shall be made to notify the media.

-(I) All meetings of the Board of Selectmen shall be open to the public, and shall comply with all the pertinent provisions of this charter.
+(I) All meetings of the Selectboard shall be open to the public and shall comply with all the pertinent provisions of this charter.

 (II) Allowances should be made informally or on the agenda for citizen comment unless it interferes with regular business.

-(viii) Correction of irregularities: Any irregularities or defects in the notice of or conduct of any meeting of the Board of Selectmen may be cured at any subsequent regular meeting, provided that such resolution is included on the agenda of a regular or special meeting and is adopted by a majority of the Board.
+(viii) Correction of irregularities.
+Any irregularities or defects in the notice of or conduct of any meeting of the Selectboard may be cured at any subsequent regular meeting, provided that such resolution is included on the agenda of a regular or special meeting and is adopted by a majority of the Board.

-(ix) Vacancies: A vacancy on the Board of Selectmen shall be filled by a majority vote of the remaining Board, said appointment to run until the next annual Town meeting at which an election can be warned to fill the unexpired term.
+(ix) Vacancies.
+A vacancy on the Selectboard shall be filled by a majority vote of the remaining Board, said appointment to run until the next annual Town meeting at which an election can be warned to fill the unexpired term.

-(A) There shall be two elected listers elected on a nonpartisan basis for three year terms which shall not coincide.
+(A) There shall be two elected listers elected on a nonpartisan basis for three-year terms that shall not coincide.

 (B) The Chief Assessor shall serve as a third lister.